 3. Authentic Mexican Restaurants

 Learn how to spot these places.
+They are the best choices, in my view.
 Most taquerias have a trompo (vertical spit) of pastor outside of the restaurants, although many nicer places won’t.

 Around 11 a.m., the fonditas begin to open.
 Look for big concrete rooms with an open kitchen on one side and a hand written menu of daily specials on the wall.

-For finer dining, any place that looks crowded with locals is a good bet.
+For finer dining, any place that looks crowded with locals is the best bet.